 - The wands of out-of-date mascara are a breeding ground for bacteria as are unwashed eyeliner brushes.

-- Try Suncoat Natural Mascara which is specially made for eye allergies and NatOrigin Eyeliner Pencil for sensitive eyes.
+- Try NATorigin Hypoallergenic Lengthening Mascara which is specially made for eye allergies and NatOrigin Eyeliner Pencil for sensitive eyes.
+Both are approved by Allergy UK.

-- Test for nickel in mascara applicators and eyelash curlers.
+- Test for nickel in mascara applicators and eyelash curlers with Nickel Solution.

-- Test for Cat Allergy which can cause eye eczema.
+- Test yourself for Cat Allergy as this can cause eye eczema.

-- Allergy to tomatoes and foods in the nightshade family have also been implicated in eye eczema so you could coinsider avoiding these.
+- Allergy to tomatoes and foods in the nightshade family have also been implicated in eye eczema so you could consider avoiding these.

 - Try smearing your eyelids with manuka honey.
 Leave 3 hours.
 Wash off gently.
 Many sufferers swear by this simple remedy.